 The regulation and logistics surrounding short code usage are complex.
-Too often, companies jump into A2P messaging without a clear understanding of how–and when–they should use shortcodes over other number types.
+Companies sometimes jump into A2P messaging without a clear understanding of how they should use short codes rather than other number types.

 One of the most common myths about short code usage is that it’s only effective for marketing campaigns.
-But you can use short codes in a variety of high-impact, transactional applications across different industries.
+In fact, you can use short codes in a variety of high-impact transactional applications across different industries.

-For example, restaurants and food delivery services use them to update customers on the status of their table, order, or food delivery.
-Hotel chains, airlines, and parking companies like LAZ Parking often use short codes to remind their guests of upcoming reservations, itinerary changes, or changes.
+For example, restaurants and food delivery services use short codes to update customers on the status of their table, order, or food delivery.
+Hotel chains, airlines, and parking companies use short codes to remind their guests of upcoming reservations or to handle itinerary changes.

-Cloud and data storage companies like Backblaze often use short codes and an SMS API to support their two-factor authentication.
-This is a convenient, cost-effective way to keep sensitive customer information and data secure by leveraging SMS to provide the “something they have” layer of 2FA.
+SaaS applications and data storage providers often use short codes and an SMS API to support two-factor authentication, which is a convenient, cost-effective way to keep sensitive customer information and data secure by leveraging SMS to provide the “something they have” layer of 2FA.

-In the public sphere, schools use this number type to update parents and students about closures or announce events.
+In the public sphere, schools use short codes to update parents and students about closures or announce events.
 Municipalities and safety agencies use short code SMS to deliver emergency alerts, such as sudden weather changes or AMBER alerts.
 Shipping services like FedEx, USPS, and UPS use short codes to update residents on package statuses, including delivery notifications or delays.
-Finally, political organizations—from the state to the national level—leverage short codes to support voting, polling, and surveys to gauge public opinion.
+Political organizations leverage short codes to support voting, polling, and surveys to gauge public opinion.

 While short codes are a dynamic and an effective way to deliver a wide range of A2P communications, they’re not the best number type for all promotional or transactional messaging.

-If you’re sending a low-volume promotional campaign–less than 10 messages per second–it’s more cost-effective to use a toll-free number enabled for SMS or number pooling over longcodes.
-A quality Twilio alternative like Plivo can help you select the most appropriate number format and optimize your campaigns so that you remain in compliance with the Cellular Telecommunications Industry Association (CTIA), which sets regulations around text communications.
+If you’re sending a low-volume promotional campaign — fewer than 10 messages per second — it’s more cost-effective to use a toll-free number enabled for SMS or number pooling over long codes.
+Plivo can help you select the most appropriate number format and optimize your campaigns so that you remain in compliance with the regulations for text messaging set by the Cellular Telecommunications Industry Association (CTIA).

 SMS messages offer an immediate and powerful method for reaching customers.
-In fact, according to mobile research firm MobileSQUARED, 90% of people read their text messages within three minutes of receiving it.
+According to mobile research firm MobileSQUARED, 90% of people read their text messages within three minutes of receiving them.

-Similarly, short code communications are less likely to be blocked at the carrier level as spam because of their pre-approved CTIA status.
-Before a company can use a short number, the CTIA reviews their program–which can take up to six weeks–to ensure that it meets the association’s requirements.
+Similarly, short code communications are less likely to be blocked at the carrier level as spam because of their preapproved CTIA status.
+Before a company can use a short number, the CTIA reviews their program — a process that can take up to six weeks — to ensure that it meets the association’s guidelines.

-While an SMS API provider like Plivo or other Twilio alternative will help you with the administrative legwork of getting approval, they will also advise you on how to compose your shortcode campaigns so they have the best chance of getting approved.
+Plivo can help you with the administrative legwork of getting approval, and advise you on how to compose short code campaigns so they have the best chance of getting approved.
 More on this later.

-Additionally, you can easily customize short code campaigns for each use case to include one-time passwords (OTP) or campaign tracking which results in better deliverability.
+Additionally, you can easily customize short code campaigns for different use cases, with campaign tracking for better deliverability.

-Carriers must approve the short code and its content before rollout (and conduct audits at later dates).
-In order to gain approval, your short code must meet the following requirements.
+Carriers must approve a short code and its content before rollout (and conduct audits at later dates).
+To gain approval, your short code must meet a few requirements.

-A clear call to action doesn’t just encourage recipients to interact with the company sending the short code communication.
-This integral short code describes exactly what information customers will be getting if they sign up.
+A clear call to action doesn’t just encourage recipients to interact with the company sending the short code communication — it describes exactly what information customers will get if they sign up.

 - The company and program name